menandmice/micetro_docs/guides/implementation/installation_azure.rst

 Overview
 ========

 The Micetro offering in the Azure Marketplace offers a simple wizard for deployment of the necessary components to get started.
 The diagram below depicts the steps needed to perform the deployment.
-See Azure Marketplace Wizard for details on each step.
+See :ref:`azure-marketplace-wizard` for details on each step.

 .. image:: ../../images/deploy-azure-marketplace.png
   :width: 80%
   :align: center

 Below is a list of the components that are installed and a description of their main functions.
+See :ref:`architecture` for more details.

 .. csv-table::
   :widths: 20, 80